arsulegai/sawtooth-poet/BUILD.md

 ![Hyperledger Sawtooth](images/sawtooth_logo_light_blue-small.png)

-Hyperledger Sawtooth - PoET Developer's Setup Guide
+Hyperledger Sawtooth - PoET2 Developer's Setup Guide
 =============

 If you are planning to contribute code to the Sawtooth PoET project, please